Contributed by Descendants of Annah Butler Richardson and Arthur Berry Richardson through Prince Memorial Library

 This record was added to Maine Memory Network through the efforts of a student at Saint Dominic Academy.

-Arthur Richardson had been the agent for the Chesebrough Manufacturing Company in Moscow, Russia.
-When the Russian Revolution broke out, the Richardsons were forced to escape to the east on the Trans-Siberian Railroad, disguised as peasants, to China.
+Arthur Richardson, a native of Rockland, was the agent for the Chesebrough Manufacturing Company in Moscow, Russia.
+When the Russian Revolution broke out, the Richardsons were forced to escape to the east on the Trans-Siberian Railroad disguised as peasants.